Interview with Mike Dixon

 MD: It was practice.
 Zazen.
 To me that was the

 if I had any questions.
 I said zazen answers my

-pencil sitting here on this tatami, and all of a sudden it's gone, one person will say,
+pencil sitting here on this tatami, and all of a sudden it's

-oh, somebody stole my pencil.
-Another person will say somebody just
+Another person will say somebody just borrowed my pencil.

 DC: You have your own interpretation of things.